AWS S3 Buckets

 Click Create function.
 The next page contains several sections in which you configure the details of your new function.

 Modify the Function code section as indicated below and for Function package, click Upload to select the .zip file you created earlier.
 Then, click Save to upload the file.

-- In the Execution role section, select the role you created for the function.
+- In the Execution role section, select the role you specified/created for the function.
 In the Basic settings section, set the Memory and Timeout to an interval that is close to, but less than, the event creation frequency.
 For example, if the log file creation frequency is 5 minutes, set the Timeout to 4 minutes and 30 seconds.
 In the Network section, select No VPC for the VPC value.

 Now you can confirm that the Lambda function has been correctly associated to the bucket.
 Go to S3 and open the bucket.
 In the bucket's Properties tab, make sure that there's an active notification associated with Events.

 If there is no active notification, click the Events tile, then click Add notification.
 Set up a new event as shown below and click Save.

 Now, every time there a new object file is written to the S3 bucket, it will be sent to your Devo domain with the tag specified in the config.ini file.